RedisLabs/redislabs-docs/content/rc/administration/setup-and-editing/delete-databases.md

 ### Steps

 1. Navigate to the "Databases" page from the Redis Cloud Essentials menu
-1. Click on the database you wish to delete from the list of your databases.
+1. Click on the database you want to delete from the list of your databases.
 1. Click on the trash can icon next to "View Database."
 1. Confirm that you want to delete your database.
 If so, click "Delete."